 My attitude at home improved.
 I was more responsible around the house and did my chores without complaining.
 I'm sure some of it was attributed to my growing up a little.
 I'm also sure my parents gave Mr. Schoeler's influence part of the credit for the changes in me.

 At that point in time, I was one of the regular neighborhood kids.
 Boys hung out in one group, girls in another.
-Almost all the surface interactions between us guys involved sports, but there was a lot of jockeying for position within that framework.
+Almost all the surface interaction between us guys involved sports, but there was a lot of jockeying for position within that framework.
 Best friends could change weekly or monthly.
 Cliques and groups merged and fell apart and came back together with new members.
 All of us were entering adolescence and trying to figure out where we fit in.

 Watch any group of young boys’ bargain and trade for status.
 They'll barter future actions or present possessions to solidify their standing in the group.
 They're even smart enough to be patient in the hopes some maneuver they make now will bring them increased standing in the future.